Casey Goodson: Murder Trial Begins For Killer Cop Who Gunned Down 23-Year-Old Holding Sandwiches

 Some of you may not remember his name unfortunately because the year 2020 was rife with Black men and women being fatally gunned down by police officers, but Casey Goodson Jr. was returning to his grandmother’s home with sandwiches when he was shot dead by Franklin County Sheriff’s Deputy Jason Meade.
 Meade claims that Goodson waved a firearm at him and feared for his life prior to pulling the trigger on an AR-15-style rifle.
 Upon investigation, however, several pieces of evidence contradicted Meade’s trite tale about being in danger.

-The trial against Meade began a week ago on Jan.
+The trial against Meade began Jan.
 31, 2024, and Shroyer’s opening statement set the tone for how he would be making his case for Meade to be held accountable and imprisoned.

 “Six shots in the back,” special prosecutor Gary Shroyer said in his opening statement Wednesday.
 “All fired by the defendant into the back of Casey Goodson with no reasonable basis for the defendant to perceive a threat by Casey.
 It’s an unjustified shooting.
 Casey was only 23 years old at the time the defendant killed him.
 [Meade] was a Franklin County County Deputy at the time.
 Casey’s death is a tremendous loss to his family.”